 - Teddy C, Toronto (Chinese nationality)

-I asked the question: How did the China Trip change your life?
+I asked Dream Trippers the question: How did the China Trip change your life?
 Note that two Dream Trip members moved to China as a result of the trip!
 Another one married one of my best guides.
-(There is yet another very pretty one looking for a husband…).
+(There is still another very pretty one looking for a husband…).
 As you can tell from these letters, this trip is not for simple tourists.
-It's for people open to intense transformation – my definition of inner alchemy.
+It's for people open to accelerated transformation – my definition of inner alchemy. - Michael Winn

 Same with Qigong my arms are moving through a much denser chi field.
 I find myself experiencing a much deeper experience of Tai Chi.
 I find it easier and easier to connect with the energies of the cave and various monasteries.
 I have had some great experiences connecting with Lao Tzu's ascension site then taking it into the cave.

 I have been working on converting my garage to a practice place.
 My father pointed out that I was sawing timber in straight lines and hammering nails without bending them (and without hitting my thumb) This Is most unusual and my father noticed right away.
 Was it worth it?
 Absolutely undeniably yes.
 A great group of people.
 I look forward to the next trip.

 Your China Dream trip changed my life.....
 I filed for divorce

 B. Your China Dream trip changed my life.
 One experience in particular comes to mind.
 On our first day on Mt.
 Huashan, I crawled out on a rock ledge and sat there drinking in the beauty of the incredible vista before my eyes.
 I was looking down on the tops of clouds.
 I didn't have anything particular in mind, just a little rest and a few moments of solitude to drink in the beauty before me.